-EXAMPLE 6.14 A plane is flying directly away from you at 500 mph at an altitude of 3 miles.
+EXAMPLE 6.2.2 A plane is flying directly away from you at 500 mph at an altitude of 3 miles.
 How fast is the plane's distance from you increasing at the moment when the plane is flying over a point on the ground 4 miles from you?

-To see what's going on, we first draw a schematic representation of the situation.
+To see what's going on, we first draw a schematic representation of the situation, as in figure 6.2.1.

-Because the plane is in level flight directly away from you, the rate at which x changes is the speed of the plane, dx/dt = 500.
+Because the plane is in level flight directly away from you, the rate at which x changes is the speed of the plane, dx/dt=500.
 The distance between you and the plane is y; it is dy/dt that we wish to know.
-By the Pythagorean Theorem we know that $x^2 + 9 = y^2$.
-Taking the derivative:
+By the Pythagorean Theorem we know that $x^2+9=y^2$ .